 Can API replace EDI?On June 10, 2021 by Dhanushya Sree Ramesh

 EDI has been an inevitable part of the supply chain ecosystem.
 It has been around for decades and is still an active mechanism to transact among trading partners.
 But, like every industry, technology in the Supply chain industry is evolving.
-Almost all software systems such as ERP, WMS, Shopping carts are becoming more API-centric.
-EDI is increasingly becoming a silo that is standing alone needing exclusive developer resources and infrastructure.
-In simpler words, you can hire an API developer to manage APIs of all your systems, but you cant use him/her to manage your EDIs.
+Almost all software systems such as ERP, WMS, and Shopping carts are becoming more API-centric.
+EDI Integration is increasingly becoming a silo that is standing alone needing exclusive developer resources and infrastructure.
+In simpler words, you can hire an API developer to manage APIs of all your systems, but you can’t use him/her to manage your EDIs.

 It is high time we address the problems underlying EDI.
-If we look at EDI vs API, APIs are easier to transact with as the learning curve far less steep.
-So if APIs are easy, why do we still use EDI?
+If we look at EDI vs API, APIs are easier to transact with as the learning curve is far less steep.
+So, if APIs are easy, why do we still use EDI?
 Shouldn’t EDIs be replaced by APIs by now?
 Let us find out.

 EDI – A real comfort?

 As Henry Ford said, “If I had asked people what they wanted, they would have said faster horses.”
-To be pretty clear, we can be sure people who have been working with EDI are perhaps very comfortable with it, but the question Industry leaders are asking is, whether using API would break down the EDI silo and perhaps make a more homogenous IT strategy.
+To be pretty clear, we can be sure people who have been working with the cloud EDI platforms are perhaps very comfortable with it, but the question Industry leaders are asking is, whether using API would break down the EDI software silo and perhaps make a more homogenous IT strategy.
 This goes back to our earlier point, about making every information system API-centric, which is where the world is heading.

 Problems with current EDI

-Though EDI has been around for a long time and is stable, when we pit EDI Vs API, there are a greater number of cons that outweigh the pros. in EDI.
+Though EDI technology has been around for a long time and is stable, when we pit EDI Vs API, there are a greater number of cons that outweigh the pros. in EDI.
 EDIs are:

-- Extremely complex to decipher
+- Extremely complex to decipher.

-- Lack of ability to have real-time validations results in chargebacks and manual back and forth communications to address the issue.
+- Lack of ability to have real-time validations results in chargebacks and manual back-and-forth communications to address the issue.